nightroman/Invoke-Build/Tasks/Extends/README.md

 `.\src\.build.ps1` and rename its tasks using the prefix `main::`, so that the original task `Build` becomes `main::Build`.

+## The default task

+By design, special dot-tasks (default tasks) are not renamed when `Extends` specifies prefixes.
+When several scripts add dot-tasks, each new redefines old, so that the last added dot-task becomes the build default.

+"Redefined task ..." messages are omitted for dot-tasks, these tasks are expected to be redefined.

+Avoid referencing dot-tasks by other tasks.
+Default tasks should be treated as volatile.

 ## Examples

 ### Multilevel inheritance example